Search

 This guide is for developers who:

-• Are building or maintaining an Angular application.
+• Are building or maintaining an Angular app.

-• Want to integrate CE.SDK using TypeScript and Angular’s component lifecycle.
+• Want to integrate CE.SDK using TypeScript and Angular component’s lifecycle.

-• Prefer installing the SDK via npm and serving the UI inside a reusable Angular component.
+• Prefer installing the SDK via a package manager (npm, pnpm, yarn) and serving the UI inside a reusable Angular component.

 • Set up a new Angular project.